staturecrane/DOMinator/README.md

-# DOMinator v.02
+# DOMinator v.03

-A reactive Javascript templating library which allows you to forgo hypertext and its various ilk in favor of creating virtual components that subscribe to a centralized store.
+A Javascript templating library with virtual DOM and built-in store

 #DEMO: A Basic Counter App

-Import Dominator, create new instance

 ```javascript